crevillo/ezplatform-tinymce-html-fieldtype/README.md

 * Ability to configure buttons, menus etc.
 * Could we use CKEditor here or will it conflict with the alloy editor used in rich text?
 Could we combine them?

+## disclaimer

+Please take note that this fieldtype does not intend to replace the ezrichtext provided with eZ.
+In fact, with this package you will can to add any kind page but you'll miss all the goodies that RichText offers.
+For example, there's no connection with the browse window to select something for linking.
+You won't can work with custom tags either.
+Pure html with everything that implies.

+Anyway, we could think in adding these features.
+If you want to contribute you're more than welcome!